Custom ROM List

 RevengeOS

 A former CAF ROM focused on minimalism.
-On Pie, it's basically a Pixel-based CAF ROM.
+On Pie, it's basically a GApps-only CAF ROM.
 However, they have removed the Goolag infestation on A10, allowing them to enter the CAF section.
 With A11, they have rebased to AOSP, & made a "new" UI for the OS called RevengeUI, which isn't that far off the common AOSP looks at all.
 In 12/11/2021, the project was shut down.

 Resurrection Remix